 The Terminus Hotel might be the oldest Sydney venue no one’s heard of.
 David Mathlin and Binu Katari are hoping to change that.
-The pair bought the 170-year-old pub in 2016 and this Monday they’ll be reopening for the first time in 30 years.
+The pair bought the 170-year-old pub in 2016 and have recently reopened it for the first time in 30 years.

 “It took a year of planning; it would have been easier to start again [with a new venue] but the fact it's a heritage building was what really appealed.
 We knew it could be restored so we went for it,” says Mathlin.